 We use biotechnology to design our own materials—with performance characteristics that reach beyond what petroleum products can offer.
 AlgalTech™ fuses biomanufacturing and chemistry with materials science and advanced fabrication techniques to unlock better performance characteristics.

 Algal Core is a vertically laminated composite of biobased high density polyurethane and domestically sourced aspen.
 This combination reduces weight and offers damping properties otherwise unattainable in solid wood core construction while remaining stable and intuitive to ski.

 Polyurethane biobased carbon content 41% by ASTM D6866-18 Method B.

-This novel manufacturing technique diverts plastic waste from the landfill compared to traditional use of extruded plastic sidewalls.
+Manufacturing Algal Wall diverts plastic waste from the landfill compared to traditional use of extruded plastic sidewalls.